guzandrenoel/Programming-1/02-variables-data-types.md

 # Variables

-Variables are named storage locations in memory used to hold data, and data types specify the kind of data a variable can store and the amount of memory it occupies.
+Variables are named storage locations in memory used to hold data.

 ## Variable Declaration and Assignment
 | Declaration | Initialization | Assignment |